MDGrey33/Nur/README.md

 ### Done:
 #### Capabilities
-- add a confluence space to the Nurs' knowledge
+- Learns from your confluence
-- have a conversation with the bot based on the knowledge in any slack channel
+- Chats with you in slack based on the knowledge in confluence
+- Identifies knowledge gaps
+- Asks questions on slack to collect knowledge

 ### Todo:
-- Identify knowledge gaps and recover them
-  - Identify unanswered questions
-  - Ask them to domain experts
+- Capture :checkmark: reaction
-  - Add the answers to confluence
+- Summarise the conversation and add document to confluence

 - Space management
   - Retrieve documentation updates nightly